 Don’t be afraid to list skills that aren’t necessarily healthcare related.
 Skills like open communication and customer service are applicable to medical professions across the board and may be attractive to a hiring manager looking for a healthcare professional like you.

 Use the same job listings to find out what scholastic accomplishments you should list, including degrees, certifications, and licensures.
-Be thorough by including the dates along with descriptions of your schooling and training, but concise by using bullet points for easier consumption.
+Be thorough by including the dates along with descriptions of your schooling and training, but be concise by using bullet points for easier consumption.

 Even if some of your education or certification seems irrelevant to the position, list your schooling anyway.
 You will also want to describe every professional certification and license you’ve obtained in the past.
 Include the name of the license, the certifying body, the certification number (when applicable), and the date you obtained the license or certificate.
 Listing your educational achievements on your resume is your opportunity to show off, so let your accomplishments shine!